weld-lab/rouse/report/main.typ

 But to me, a molecular dynamics engine should be seen as a tool for _in silico_ experimentation.
 Let us recall what we truly do: we integrate equations derived from models, and we test what our assumptions imply.
 What we need, then, are tools suited to the pace of theoretical reasoning, _i.e._ to the act of erasing, rewriting and simplifying as one does on a blackboard.

 This project was born precisely from that absence: a lack of flexibility, of agility, of an environment that feels alive.
 Common Lisp, with its symbolic nature and living runtime, offered exactly that.
-It allows a style of development that is both exploratory and precise, where one can expression physical ideas directly in code and see them evolve interactively.
+It allows a style of development that is both exploratory and precise, where one can express physical ideas directly in code and see them evolve interactively.

 From this starting point, the implementation was designed to remain modular and transparent.
-Each main components could be tested or replaced independantly.
+Each main component could be tested or replaced independently.
 The codebase is divided into six main packages: topology, control, test, viewer, simulation & scripts.
-Each component is relatively independent and could we rewritten or extended without difficulty --- a design choice meant to favor modularity and long-term maintainability.
+Each component is relatively independent and could be rewritten or extended without difficulty --- a design choice meant to favor modularity and long-term maintainability.
 Let us briefly walk through some of them,

 - The *topology* module is in charge of building the chain.
-It relies on two simple classes: `chain`, which contains a list of beads, and `bead` which holds the physical information of each brownian particle --- its position, mass and possibly velocity.
+It relies on two simple classes: `chain`, which contains a list of beads, and `bead` which holds the physical information of each Brownian particle --- its position, mass and possibly velocity.
 Around these structures live a few methods to access positions, extract properties or compute derived quantities (center of mass, radius of gyration, ...).
 But perhaps more importantly, a small set of macros lets us write concise and expressive topology definitions.
 For instance, the following expression, ```lisp
 (top:make-linear-chain 20 :along :y :spaced-by 1d-9)
 ``` will generate a chain of 20 beads, aligned along the y--axis, with a spacing of 1nm between each bead at time zero.